 Another benefit of this definition is that it allows the UPF to estimate the N6 jitter (see clause 5.37.8.2 of TS23.501[3], where the scenario is periodic traffic but the need applies equally to dynamic traffic).
 This is shown in Figure 3.
 The N6 jitter can be estimated as (|d1’-d1| + |d3’-d3| |)/2.

 Figure 3: The third definition when packets arrive at the UPF.

+NOTE 1: when the burst durations are very short, e.g., less than 1ms, the differences among the three definitions become negligible.

+NOTE 2: There are congestion control algorithms that try to deliberately reduce the burstiness of the traffic, because such traffic pattern may cause jitter and packet losses.
+One example is the packet pacing of SCReAMv2, which tries to distribute packets evenly in time, as detailed in 4.2.5 of [4]:

+Packet pacing is used in order to mitigate coalescing, i.e., when packets are transmitted in bursts, with the risks of increased jitter and potentially increased packet loss.
+Packet pacing is also recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.

+While the packet pacing of SCReAMv2 is on the other extreme, it is conceivable that some packet pacing is moderate and in between the two extremes (meaning the scenario in NOTE 1, and the evenly distributed traffic pattern).
+For such moderate packet pacing schemes, the differences among the three definitions can be significant.

+NOTE 3: A good definition of TTNB needs to be useful for a wide range of scenarios.

+NOTE 4: the third definition includes the first definition as a special case.

 Proposal

+To have an error-resilient and generic definition that is also flexible to implementation, we propose the following definition.

 Proposal: For the definition of TTNB, the starting time is the departure time of the current packet which carries the TTNB information.
 Additionally, how many packets carry the TTNB information is up to RTP sender implementation.

 References